KhronosGroup/glTF/extensions/2.0/Archived/KHR_techniques_webgl/README.md

 #### Attributes

 The `attributes` dictionary property specifies the vertex attributes of the data that will be passed to the shader.
 Each attribute's key is a string that corresponds to the attribute name in the GLSL source code.
 Each attribute's value is an [attribute](#reference-attribute) object, where the semantic of the attribute is defined.
-The semantic corresponds with the mesh attribute semantic specified in the [primitive](https://www.khronos.org/registry/glTF/specs/2.0/glTF-2.0.html#reference-primitive), the value of which is the index of the accessor containing attribute's data.
+The semantic corresponds with the mesh attribute semantic specified in the [mesh primitive](https://www.khronos.org/registry/glTF/specs/2.0/glTF-2.0.html#reference-mesh-primitive), the value of which is the index of the accessor containing attribute's data.
 It's invalid to specify a semantic that does not exist in the mesh data.

 #### Uniforms